nayanajith99/AI-Habitat-Mapping-/README.md

 ## file info
 * you can find all notebooks used in notebooks folder
+* and all config files in configs golder
 * predict.py - can predict the areas of interest in a image with a trained model
 * train.py - can be used to train a new model (literally train any YOLOv8 model with right config file)